esl/MongooseIM/doc/operation-and-maintenance/Logging.md

 # Setting up Kibana

-This example setups ElasticSearch and Kibana for development purposes.
+This example sets up ElasticSearch and Kibana for development purposes.

 Create a network, so filebeat can find ELK: